Youth and Family Services

 We’re here to support your entire family.

 At Peninsula Behavioral Health, we believe that every young person deserves access to quality behavioral health care.
-Our Youth Services team works hard to help each young person find their strengths and develop adaption strategies.
+Our Youth Services team works hard to help each young person identify and build on their strengths to find their path to wellness/recovery.

 How to make your first appointment